airat07/GPT-like-Attention-Mechanism-for-Power-Transformer-Condition-Monitoring-and-Prognostics/README.md

 Functions:

-Remaining Useful Life: Use of degradation-based RUL model to estimate the time until transformer requires maintenance.
+Remaining Useful Life: A degradation-based RUL model that takes into account the change in oil temperature over time, to estimate when a transformer will require maintenance.

 ![image](https://github.com/airat07/GPT-like-Attention-Mechanism-for-Power-Transformer-Condition-Monitoring-and-Prognostics/assets/102396976/0e1e3dbf-6e39-45f6-92ae-50fa1f525c5a)